herowio/herow-sdk-android/README.md

 # GDPR Opt-ins

 The HEROW SDK only works if the GDPR opt-in is given by the end-user.
-The SDK can share some informations as user datas.
+The SDK can share some information as user datas.

 **Update the opt-ins permissions**